Witt vectors, semirings, and total positivity: Introduction

 This is a completely formal process.
-(For instance, see To\"en--Vaqui\'e~\cite{Toen-Vaquie:algebrisation}\cite{Toen-Vaquie:Under-Spec-Z}.)
+(For instance, see To\"en--Vaqui\'e~\cite{Toen-Vaquie:algebrisation,Toen-Vaquie:Under-Spec-Z}.)
 Given a category $\mathsf{C}$ that looks enough like the opposite of the category of rings and a well-behaved class of equivalence relations, we can produce \emph{an} algebraic geometry from $\mathsf{C}$ by gluing together objects of $\mathsf{C}$ using the given equivalence relations.
-In particular, we can do this with the category of $\bN$-algebras and produce a category that could be called the category of schemes over $\bN$.
+In particular, we can do this with the category of $\bN$-algebras and produce a category that could be called the category of {\em schemes over $\bN$} .
 This brings positivity into algebraic geometry at a very basic level.
-In arithmetic algebraic geometry today, positivity is typically treated in an \emph{ad hoc} manner (for example, in global class field theory), much it seems as integrality was before the arrival of scheme theory in the 1950s.
+In arithmetic algebraic geometry today, and specifically in global class field theory, positivity is treated in an \emph{ad hoc} manner, much it seems as integrality was before the arrival of scheme theory in the 1950s.

 On the other hand, as it appears to me, most people working on semiring theory follow a tradition close to general algebra or even computer science.
 Scheme theory has had little influence.
 As someone raised in that tradition, I find this unacceptable.
 The category of rings is the same as the category of semirings equipped with a map from $\bZ$.
 In other words, one might say that arithmetic algebraic geometry is nothing more than semiring theory over $\bZ$.
-One would therefore expect an active interest in finding models over $\bN$ (or the nonnegative reals, or \dots) of as many of the objects of usual algebraic geometry over $\bZ$ as possible, just as one always tries to find models for objects of arithmetic algebraic geometry (such as moduli spaces) over $\bZ$.
+One would therefore expect an active interest in finding models over $\bN$, or the nonnegative reals, of as many of the objects of usual algebraic geometry over $\bZ$ as possible, just as one always tries to find models for objects of classical algebraic geometry, such as moduli spaces, over $\bZ$.
 Yet such an effort seems to be nearly nonexistent.
 Perhaps one reason for this is that most existing expositions of scheme theory begin by considering spectra of prime ideals, and it is less clear how to mimic this approach over $\bN$.
 Or perhaps people are more interested in designing foundations for specific applications, such as tropical algebraic geometry, rather than developing general tools.
 Whatever the case, it is important to get beyond this.

 So in the first two sections, I give a category-theoretic account of the very basics of semiring theory and algebraic geometry over $\bN$.
 It is largely expository.
 I hope it will demonstrate to people who are skeptical that the basic constructions of scheme theory extend to $\bN$, and demonstrate to semiring theorists a point of view on their subject that emphasizes macroscopic ideas, such as flatness, base change, and descent, more than what is common.
 So at least the general formalism over $\bN$ can be brought up closer to that over $\bZ$.